Premenstrual dysphoric disorder (PMDD)

-"The best way for me to describe it is that – once a month – I decided to press my own ‘self-destruct’ button and literally let my life (my normally very happy and satisfying life...) implode around me.
-Then when the dark thoughts lifted and completely cleared, I spent the next 2 weeks trying to pick up the pieces."
+The best way to describe it is that, once a month, I pressed my own self-destruct button and literally let my (normally very happy and satisfying) life implode around me.
+Then when the dark thoughts lifted and cleared, I spent the next 2 weeks trying to pick up the pieces.

 If you have PMDD, you might find that you experience some of symptoms listed below.
 But it's different for different people, so you might also experience other kinds of feelings which aren't listed here.

 - feeling bloated

 - changes in your appetite, such as overeating or having specific food cravings